minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // methane pollution safeguards is...

-Although as shown in the section above, the rollcall bills do not fit all of the preconditions stipulated by Stratmann @stratmann-2002, analysing environmental policy and the propensity for representatives to deviate based on contributions is still a relevant topic and has significant reprecussions for democracy if a causal relationship does exist.
+Although as shown in the section above, the rollcall bills do not fit all of the preconditions stipulated by #cite(<stratmann-2002>, form: "prose"), analysing environmental policy and the propensity for representatives to deviate based on contributions is still a relevant topic and has significant reprecussions for democracy if a causal relationship does exist.

-Although environmental subjects are polarising for the public and for representatives, which might indicate that representatives have less incentives to change their opinions, McAlexander @McAlexander2020 has found that most environmental policies direct the cost of a sound environmental to industries, so the public has a generally more favorable environmental opinion than an average interest group, which indicates that if campaign contributions could
+Although environmental subjects are polarising for the public and for representatives, which might indicate that representatives have less incentives to change their opinions, #cite(<McAlexander2020>, form: "prose") has found that most environmental policies direct the cost of a sound environmental to industries, so the public has a generally more favorable environmental opinion than an average interest group, which indicates that if campaign contributions could